-After a bachelor’s degree in digital music, Lecours is a candidate for the Master’s in composition at the Faculty of Music of the University of Montréal under the supervision of Pierre Michaud.
+After a bachelor’s degree in digital music, Lecours is a candidate for the Master’s in composition at the Music Faculty of the Université de Montréal under the supervision of Pierre Michaud.
 As a researcher, he is interested in the interpretation of electronic music, gesture and time management in musical composition.
-He received a graduate scholarship from the Social Sciences and Humanities Research Council of Canada (CRSH), the Arsène David Scholarship and the OICRM Master’s Scholarship.
+He received a graduate scholarship from the Social Sciences and Humanities Research Council of Canada (SSHRC), the Arsène David Scholarship and the OICRM Master’s Scholarship.

 He has received music commissions for film, theater, dance, and television.
-His work has been heard, among others, at the Montréal International Documentary Encounters (RIDM), the Chicago Film Festival, Radio-Canada, Hot Docs, and Radio France.
-His album Paysages imaginaires will be released in February 2019 under the label Mikroclimat of DAME (CA).
+His work has been heard, among others, at the Rencontres internationales du documentaire de Montréal (RIDM), the Chicago Film Festival, Radio-Canada, Hot Docs, and Radio France.
+His album Paysages imaginaires was released in March 2019 on the label Mikroclimat.

-His works have been honored by Exhibitronic 2017, the Destellos Electroacoustic Composition Competition 2014, the Young Composers Competition of the SOCAN Foundation 2014 and Jeu de temps / Times Play of the CEC 2014 and 2017.
-His work has been featured in more than 100 international events, including MUTEK (CA), Elektra (CA), Vision of future (US), Futura (FR), Digital Weekender (UK), Sound Space (BE), Seeing Sound (UK), NEXT (SK), BIAN (CA), Akousma (CA), Currents New Media (USA), Muslab (MEX) and Resonances Électriques (FR).
+His work has been honored by Exhibitronic 2017, the Destellos Electroacoustic Composition Competition 2014, the Young Composers Competition of the SOCAN Foundation 2014 and Jeu de temps / Times Play of the CEC 2014 and 2017.
+His work has been featured in more than 100 international events, including MUTEK (QC), Elektra (QC), Vision of Future (USA), Futura (FR), Digital Weekender (UK), Sound Space (BE), Seeing Sound (UK), NEXT (SK), BIAN (QC), Akousma (QC), Currents New Media (USA), Muslab (MEX), and Résonances électriques (FR).

 Quebec City (Québec), 1983

 December 13, 2017Montréal (Québec)

 March 17, 2017Montréal (Québec)